BrnoMarsRover/manipulator-servo-driver/readme.md

 Topics use sensor_msgs/JointState.msg format

 # How to configure driver
-In src/python_driver/python_driver/driver.py file specify joint count of your robot by modifying JOINT_CNT variable.
+In src/manipulator_servo_driver/manipulator_servo_driver/driver.py file specify joint count of your robot by modifying JOINT_CNT variable.
 Interfaces with servos are created automatically with IDs in ascending order and starting with ID 1.

-#### Alternativelly you can specify interfaces manually by replacing:
+#### Alternatively you can specify interfaces manually by replacing:
 ```
 self.servos = [ MksServo(self.bus, self.notifier, i+1) for i in range(self.JOINT_CNT) ]
 ```